Yes, I have done it!

-A hypnotist decides to learn hypnosis in order to use his already existing communication skills in the framework of hypnotherapy.
+An aspiring hypnotist decides to learn hypnosis in order to use his already existing communication skills in the framework of hypnotherapy.

-He is a superb presenter first and builds his practice on the foundation of his ability to make spellbinding presentations.
+He is a superb presenter first, and builds his practice on the foundation of his ability to make spellbinding presentations.

 Upon reading the above sentence, you may have asked yourself: "What is he talking about here?
 Of course, hypnotic work has a great value.
 Why would it be ever difficult for me to perceive its value?"

 Believe it or not, I suffered terribly, for many years, from not being able to perceive the value of my hypnotic work, in spite of being very successful at it.